 Hunting, fishing, and trapping have historically been important cultural pursuits in Vermont and this is still true today.
 The Vermont Deer Hunters' Meeting has been an annual tradition beginning the deer-hunting season for over 50 years.

-The State of Wisconsin operates a tax exemption program for owners of archaeological sites listed in the National or State Register of Historic Places [see Wis.
-Stats.
-70.11(13m)].
-A landowner who agrees to place a permanent protective covenant for the site area in the deed for the property may obtain a property tax exemption.
-The intent of the program is not to prevent all use of the property containing a site, but to encourage land use planning that protects our archaeological heritage.

-Economic Development
+Economic Development – Katie - pending

-The Town of Vermont was once a primarily farm-based economy, but today most residents pursue other occupations.
-There are currently less than ten farms that provide their owners' primary income, though many more residents are engaged in part-time farming.
+The Town of Vermont economy was once primarily agriculture-based, but today most residents pursue other occupations.
+There are currently fewer than ten farms that provide their owners' primary income, though many more residents are engaged in part-time agricultural enterprises.

 Today many residents commute to jobs in Madison or one of the other surrounding communities.
-According to the 2000 census, 9% of employed residents worked at home, 27% worked less than 20 minutes from home, and 58% drove 20-60 minutes to work.
+According to the 2010 census, 9% of employed residents worked at home, 27% worked less than 20 minutes from home, and 58% drove 20-60 minutes to work.

 The two largest employers in the town are the Tyrol Basin Ski Area and the Vermont Valley Community Farm.
-In addition, Vermont residents operate a broad range of smaller businesses.
-There are over 30 non-farm businesses based in the town, ranging from environmental and management consulting to construction, woodworking and food processing.
+In addition, Vermont residents operate a broad range of smaller, non-farm businesses, such as but not limited to environmental and management consulting to construction, woodworking and food processing.

 These small businesses, in agricultural and other sectors, contribute to local employment opportunities, bring money into the local economy, and help reduce regional traffic congestion that results from commuting to urban centers.
 The diversity of self-employed residents is also a significant component of the Town's rural character.